uzairudev/Project-Mitsuba-Nerfstudio/README.md

+Here is the comprehensive README with the sample code for data generation for band 1 included:

+---

 # Spectral Data Generation using Mitsuba and TOUCAN Multispectral Camera

 This repository contains code and data for generating spectral data using the Mitsuba renderer and the TOUCAN Multispectral Camera.
 The project is organized into several Jupyter notebooks that handle different spectral bands, as well as encoded bands.